Master of Business Administration – General Concentration

 *Dependent on course load

 3 semesters/12 months

-Master of Business Administration Total
+Master of Business Administration - General Concentration Total

 In this course, students will study the changing role of the Human Resources function, and the impact this change is having on organizations.
-In addition, students will analyze current trends students will analyze current trends and issues facing the HR professional, and the skills that will be required to be successful.
+In addition, students will analyze current trends students will analyze current trends and issues facing the Human Resource professional, and the skills that will be required to be successful.

 This is the final course in the MBA program.
 It is designed to have students demonstrate their understanding through a culminating experience promoting synthesis and application of business concepts and theories from all of their coursework.
 The United States University MBA core provides students with the essential foundation to build their business mastery: accounting and finance, talent acquisition and development, economics, marketing, operations, information systems, and business policy.
 The learning experience across the curriculum included principles and application of strategy and execution, ethical and legal considerations in the workplace, diversity, and change management.